rebsonoliveira/sql-server/samples/features/json/azure-function-rest-api/README.md

 1. Create Azure SQL Database using Azure Portal, SQL Server Management Studio, or other tools.

-2. Open [setup.sql script](sql-script/setup.sql) file and execute this code against your database.
-The script will create and populate Product table.

 ### Setup Azure Function

 1. Create Azure Function using Azure Portal.
 In the list of templates choose C#/Http Webhook as a type.